shimarshimmers/justAsk/README.md

 # **justask**

-*justask* is an android based application which aims at helping individuals in Now_Or_Never to ask their code problems anonymously from everyone in the programme, ranging from peers to mentors and Bansal Square.
+JustAsk is an android based application which aims at helping individuals in Now_Or_Never to ask their code problems anonymously from everyone in the programme, ranging from peers to mentors and Bansal Square.
 It is a mini discussion portal for everyone at Now_Or_Never.